Which DIY Algorithm to Choose?

 New Loopers should start in Open Loop (with the Closed Loop switch in the disabled position).
 When transitioning to Closed Loop, begin with the Dosing Strategy at the default value of Temp Basal.
 Once you’ve refined your settings, if you want to try the automatic bolus dosing strategy, there are switches in the app settings to enable the more advanced features.

-A Warning about Multiple Apps
+A Warning About Multiple Apps

 There are a lot of DIY apps out there that use a shared appGroup and store their data in Apple Health.
 This enables code to share information – but this also enables code to share information.